-When it comes to launcing the vehicles, the Subaru has a lot of initial traction.
-However it actually takes a while to get the speed up.
-Actually it’s more about figuring out how to manipulate the All Wheel Drive system.
+When it comes to launching the vehicles, the Subaru has a lot of initial traction.
+However, it actually takes a while to get the speed up.
+Actually, it’s more about figuring out how to manipulate the All-Wheel Drive system.
 If you were to shift a little off mark the all-wheel-drive system gets a little bogged down.
-However once you master that timing, it runs incredibly smooth.
+However, once you master that timing, it runs incredibly smooth.

 The car is a little noisy (no doubt on purpose).
 Within a Subaru WRX cabin, you’ll find the cabin becomes an orchestra.
 This could also be a result of the way it has been built to ride.
 It includes a drastic suspension system to compensate for its relatively tall body.